Alan-Bushell/la-cocina-del-diablo/README.md

 ##### Booking System

- - Once a user has created an account they can make reservation requests with the business
+ - Once a user has created an account they can make reservation requests with the business.
  - The site user only has to check the bookings field at the start of each day and decide if they have space to accommodate the bookings.
  - If they have space they can accept the booking and this will display in the customer / users profile.
  - If they do not have space the site owner can decline the booking and the user / customer would be notified that the reservation has been declined.